 — a non-academic appreciation of poems I’ve enjoyed

 — a monthly series of the best short stories I’ve read online

-— a monthly series on my favorite writing how-to books
+— a monthly series on my favorite writing how-to books/resources

 I also share almost-daily shorter blasts (mostly about books, reading, writing) on Facebook — join me there too.
 And I share reading and writing articles from other publications on Twitter daily.